Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ## Overview

 In this hands-on lab (HOL), attendees will implement three different environments and use Azure BCDR technologies to achieve three distinct goals for each environment type.
-These will include a migration to Azure, Azure region to region failover using Azure Site Recovery (ASR) and a PaaS implementation using BCDR technologies to ensure high availably of an application.
+These will include a migration to Azure, Azure region to region failover using Azure Site Recovery (ASR), and a PaaS implementation using BCDR technologies to ensure high availably of an application.

 ## Solution architecture